 Card Machines for Your Shop

-If you have a physical shop or business premises, a card machine (also known as a point-of-sale terminal) allows customers to pay by debit or credit card, which is very common and convenient.
+If you have a physical shop or business premises, a card machine (also known as a point-of-sale terminal) allows customers to pay by debit or credit card.
+This method is very common and convenient, boosting sales by accommodating modern payment habits.
+Farida’s logistics company uses card machines for quick payments at their collection points.

 For businesses with a website, an online payment gateway lets customers pay securely online using their cards or other digital methods.
-This is crucial for e-commerce.
+This is crucial for e-commerce businesses, enabling them to process transactions safely and efficiently.
+Integration with your website is typically straightforward.

 Direct Bank Transfers

-Customers can also pay you directly into your business bank account.
-This is a simple and often free way to receive larger payments.
+Customers can also pay you directly into your business bank account using NEFT, RTGS, or IMPS.
+This is a simple and often free way to receive larger payments, especially from other businesses or for services rendered.
+Provide your account details clearly to facilitate these transfers.

 Making Payments to Suppliers and Staff